 Tips on how to get free samples in Canada with coupons and rebates

-For instance, if you find an online coupon for laundry detergent on save.ca, plus a cashback rebate for the same detergent on a handy app like Checkout 51, use them both at the same time for the maximum savings possible.
-If the laundry detergent already happens to be on sale, there’s a chance you’ll get it entirely free with all the savings combined.
+For instance, if you find an online coupon for laundry detergent on save.ca, plus a cashback rebate for the same detergent in a handy app like Checkout 51, use both at the same time for the maximum savings.
+If the laundry detergent is already on sale, there's a chance you'll get it entirely free with the savings combined.

 This type of savings move won't work every time, but it's worth a try if you think you can swing it.